 Maintain that frequency once you make the decision.
 Straying from the regular schedule only causes issues between the board members and homeowners.
 It leads to a feeling of distrust.
 When dealing with financial information, it is best to be open and honest in as much detail as is appropriate.

 For smaller, self-managed associations, there might be trouble getting financial statements completed on time.
 If so, it is relatively inexpensive to hire an accountant as needed to prepare balance sheets.
 Doing this ensures that all the information will be completed in a timely manner.
-It also removes the need to take time out of community volunteer’s busy schedules.
+It also removes the need to take time out of community volunteers’ busy schedules.
 This alone relieves some of that stress from the board members as well.

-What is a Financial Statement Used For?
+What Is a Financial Statement Used For?

 Properly detailed HOA financial statements are incredibly useful.
 They give the HOA information it can use to budget.
 It helps them set dues.
-Timely reports also helps them effectively allocate funds for projects and maintenance.
+Timely reports also help them effectively allocate funds for projects and maintenance.

 In some states, it is a legal requirement for HOAs to maintain and submit regular financial statements.
 It is a good idea to keep detailed records anyways as they will be extremely beneficial for all other aspects of homeowner’s association management.